Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --sRNA SRNA, -sr SRNA
                             If you want to include sRNA information, please assign the folder of gff files of sRNA.
-      --statistics, -s      Doing statistics for TransTermHP. the name of statistics file is - stat_terminator_$STRAIN_NAME.csv.
+      --statistics, -s      Doing statistics for TransTermHP.
+The name of statistics file is - stat_terminator_$STRAIN_NAME.csv.
+                            Default is False.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
                             If you want to use tex +/- libraries, please assign tex +/- wig folder.